0 of 30 Questions completed

 Where is the lesion?

-An 18 year old man wakes after an orthopaedic procedure on his right leg.
+An 18-year-old man wakes after an orthopaedic procedure on his right leg.
 He is noted to have a right foot drop.
 Examination shows weakness of the dorsiflexors of the ankle.
 He has normal plantar flexion at the ankle and normal knee flexion strength.
-His right ankle jerk is reduced.
+His right ankle jerk is preserved.
 No sensory abnormality is detected.

 Which nerve is most likely affected?